 The PARL Expert procedure is managed by the Arbitration and Mediation Center, together with a rapporteur from AFNIC.
 The difference from the Syreli procedure is that the case is administratively managed jointly by AFNIC and the Arbitration and Mediation Center and that a single expert is designated to decide the case.
 The designated centre is the WIPO Arbitration and Mediation Center.
 The single expert is chosen from a list of accredited experts, which is available online on the AFNIC website and on the Arbitration and Mediation Center website.
+A proceeding fee of €1,500 must be paid (€1,000 for the expert and €500 for the Center).
 The procedure is opened on receipt of the complete claim submitted to AFNIC in electronic format.
 The deadline for deciding on the case is two months from receipt of the commencement of the procedure.
 The procedure starts as soon as the Arbitration and Mediation Center informs AFNIC that the file is complete.
 The registrant/defendant has 21 calendar days from the date of the complaint's notification to respond.
 A single expert is appointed by the Arbitration and Mediation Center within seven days from the 21 calendar days deadline.
 The expert must decide on the basis of the criteria as defined by French law on domain names, which are reproduced in the rules (article VI(b)) and which also apply to the Syreli procedure (see question 2).
 The expert must render his or her decision within 17 calendar days from the expiry of the deadline for the response.
-A list of panellists is available on the WIPO website at www.wipo.int/amc/en/domains/ panel/panelists.jsp?code=frDRP.
+A list of panellists is available on the WIPO website at www.wipo.int/amc/en/domains/panel/panelists.jsp?code=frDRP.